f321x/nostr-subswap-provider-cln/README.md

 <mark>Please report any issues on GitHub and use only on testnet/signet.</mark>

+<mark>There is one active instance of this plugin running on signet for client testing.</mark>

 This [Core Lightning](https://github.com/ElementsProject/lightning) plugin allows to the operator to act as provider for [(reverse) submarine swaps](https://docs.lightning.engineering/the-lightning-network/multihop-payments/understanding-submarine-swaps) to users of the